 Kerry has always felt like a special place to me.
 Why?
-Is it the local accent, ebbing and flowing like the waves on Inch beach and undulating as the unforgiving landscape.
-Maybe it’s the feeling of being lost among green hills and rugged coastline where the pints are cheap and the people wave as you pass.
-Or is it the fact that it doesn’t try to be anything, yet happens to be effortlessly charming and absolutely perfect.
+Is it the local accent, ebbing and flowing like the waves on Inch Beach and undulating as the unforgiving landscape?
+Maybe it’s the feeling lost among green hills and rugged coastlines where the pints are cheap, and the people wave as you pass.
+Or is it that it doesn’t try to be anything yet happens to be effortlessly charming and perfect?

-This May bank holiday weekend, some of us from the CaminoWays.com and IrelandWays.com team set off for Kerry in support of the good people of the Kerry Camino.
-People of all ages, backgrounds and motives came to take part in the Kerry Camino Walking Festival which is held annually, with some walkers even coming from as far as Spain!
-This year welcomed a record number of people with somewhere between 150 and 200 walkers on route each day.
+This May bank holiday weekend, some of us from the CaminoWays.com team set off for Kerry to support the good people of the Kerry Camino.
+People of all ages, backgrounds and motives participated in the Kerry Camino Walking Festival, which is held annually, with some walkers even coming from as far as Spain!
+This year welcomed a record number of people, with somewhere between 150 and 200 walkers on route each day.
 Today, I share my experience of this splendid walk on a weekend to remember.

 Day 1: Tralee to Camp, 18km

 We departed from Tralee, our excitement unwavered by the gloomy weather conditions.
-After a short briefing and a few words of motivation from the Kerry Camino organisers we were on our way.
-We left Tralee as the rain began to fall, believing that this was as a sign of things to come but just as we reached the Blennerville Windmill the clouds dispersed and the sun appeared, we couldn’t believe our luck!
-The day ahead of us saw us walking boreens, traversing rugged glacial valleys on our way to Camp.
+After a short briefing and a few words of motivation from the Kerry Camino organisers, we were on our way.
+We left Tralee as the rain began to fall, believing that this was a sign of things to come, but just as we reached the Blennerville Windmill, the clouds dispersed, and the sun appeared; we couldn’t believe our luck!
+The day ahead saw us walking boreens, traversing rugged glacial valleys on our way to Camp.

-A highlight on day one for me was a stop at the ruins of Killeton Oratory, kindly pointed out to me by guide Gillian who promised that I would find a wishing tree where I parted with my frilly purple socks in exchange for a wish.
-As we reached Camp we were greeted to a welcome reception of tea, coffee and sandwiches where we could bask in our achievement and the afternoon sunshine and take in one some beautiful views of the surrounding countryside.
+A highlight on day one was a stop at the ruins of Killeton Oratory, kindly pointed out by guide Gillian, who promised to find a wishing tree where I parted with my frilly purple socks in exchange for a wish.
+As we reached Camp, we were greeted with a welcome reception of tea, coffee and sandwiches where we could bask in our achievement and the afternoon sunshine and take in some beautiful views of the surrounding countryside.

 Day 2: Camp to Annascaul, 17km

 A heavy mist did not deter our spirits on day two.
-My flushed sunburned cheeks from the previous day were soothed as we trudged on uphill, keeping our spirits as high as the surrounding hills.
-The itinerary for day two on the Kerry Camino boasts spectacular views of the mountains and the North Atlantic Ocean, which I have on good authority are a rather spectacular sight, however all I saw on this day was mist and fog.
+My flushed, sunburned cheeks from the previous day were soothed as we trudged uphill, keeping our spirits as high as the surrounding hills.
+The itinerary for day two on the Kerry Camino boasts spectacular views of the mountains and the North Atlantic Ocean, which I have on good authority, are a rather spectacular sight.
+However, all I saw on this day was mist and fog.

-Any wavering spirits were kept strong with a friendly smile, an encouraging word or a few squares of chocolate (a hot commodity on the Kerry Camino).
-I felt an unmistakeable sense of community and belonging along the trail.
+Any wavering spirits were kept strong with a friendly smile, encouraging words, or a few squares of chocolate (a hot commodity on the Kerry Camino).
+I felt an unmistakable sense of community and belonging along the trail.
 Camino veterans and newbies alike came together to share the experience.
-If ever I had any doubt in the old Irish proverb “Bíonn suilach scéalach” which translates roughly as “walkers have tales to tell”, it was confirmed this weekend.
+If ever I had any doubt about the old Irish proverb “Bíonn suilach scéalach”, which translates roughly as “walkers have tales to tell”, it was confirmed this weekend.
 With each passing wayfarer, each had their own story to tell.
-Whether it was accounts of Caminos past, tales of legendary explorer Tom Crean, or just sharing motives for walking, there was no shortage of anecdotes to distract from the unfortunate weather.
+Whether it was accounts of Camino’s past, tales of legendary explorer Tom Crean, or just sharing motives for walking, there was no shortage of anecdotes to distract from the unfortunate weather.

 Our destination for day two was charming Annascaul.
-An absolute gem, full of cosy little pubs serving some much needed comfort food.
+It’s an absolute gem, full of cosy little pubs serving much-needed comfort food.
 Among our favourites were the decorative Hannafin’s, adorned in fairy lights and other trinkets, welcoming walkers with a celebratory barbecue and the legendary South Pole owned by the family of Antarctic explorer and local icon Tom Crean.

 Day 3: Annascaul to Dingle, 22km

-A long day lay ahead of us but the sunshine was enough to give us the energy we needed to make it the long 22km to Dingle, that and the fact that our final destination is one of my favourite places in the world, the delightful Dingle!
+A long day lay ahead of us, but the sunshine was enough to give us the energy we needed to make it the long 22km to Dingle.
+That and our final destination is one of my favourite places in the world, the delightful Dingle!

-The scenery on day three started out strong only to improve as the day went on.
+The scenery on day three started strong, only to improve as the day went on.
 Rolling hills, verdant meadows and quaint cottages were the backdrop to our journey.
-After the steady ascent at the beginning of the day our efforts were soon rewarded by the spectacular views on the descent to the 16th Century Minard castle, perched at lands edge and we couldn’t resist the opportunity for a lengthy photo shoot!
+After the steady ascent at the beginning of the day, our efforts were soon rewarded by the spectacular views on the descent to the 16th Century Minard castle, perched at the land edge.
+We couldn’t resist the opportunity for a lengthy photo shoot!

-I returned to Dublin feeling rejuvenated, my soul cleansed, knowing that I am among friends with dirty boots, sore knees and winning smiles, feeling as if the supply of endorphins released this weekend should keep me going until the Kerry Camino next year!
+I returned to Dublin feeling rejuvenated, my soul cleansed, knowing I was among friends with dirty boots, sore knees and winning smiles.
+The supply of endorphins released this weekend should keep me going until the Kerry Camino next year!